The worm doth woo the mortal, death claims a living bride,

 “I know you didn’t.
 You’re probably the only guy on the force without a harassment or EO complaint on his record.”

 “A friend in the Internal Affairs Division is letting you look at personnel records?
-That’s a no-no. I might have to report them…” I tried not to grin at the joke I was ginning up.
-I failed. “…. to Internal Affairs.”
+That’s a no-no. I might have to report this to Internal Affairs.”

 “I mean, as girlfriends or wives.
 They’re pretty to look at, and okay to work with.
 Some of the best officers on the beat are women.
 But, as partners—as romantic partners—I don’t understand them.”